Meet Our Teachers

 And we were all lonely.
 I knew the kids and I needed the accountability and companionship of working together with other homeschooling families.
 We joined a local classical coop, which was the best choice at the time and one I don’t regret.
 But what I kept wanting for my children was community along with the paradox that is a Charlotte Mason education: Great Books and the time to digest them.

-With joy, I returned to the Charlotte Mason method, this time in our new Oak Cottage community, with much more experience and education behind me.
+With joy, I returned to the Charlotte Mason method to finish my youngest daughter’s education, this time in our new Oak Cottage community and with much more experience and education behind me.
 During my time in the classical coop, I discovered I loved teaching groups of children, and I have a unique perspective to share.
 Over my adult life, I’ve had the great privilege of traveling overseas many times.
 These trips reinforced my passion for history and geography, and expanded my interest in art and music history.
 They’ve also inspired me to write two children’s novels (The Lizard Garden, and Verbania Treasure).
 I delight in learning alongside my students at Oak Cottage.

 Laurie’s Story